Zoom

 3. Other settings:

-• Record thumbnails when sharing: select if a small thumbnail of the speaker's video image is displayed during screen sharing – on
+• Record thumbnails when sharing: choose whether to display a small thumbnail of the speaker’s video image during screen sharing – on.

-Please note that the settings from this point on are not in use in the cloud recording service of the University of Helsinki On-Prem Zoom.
+Please note that only the settings described above are in use in the cloud recording service of the University of Helsinki On-Prem Zoom.

-You can start the cloud recording by clicking Record to the Cloud from the More menu of the Zoom meeting.
+You can start cloud recording by clicking Record to the Cloud in the More menu of the Zoom meeting.

-After this, Zoom will let you know that you will receive an e-mail when your recording is complete.
+Zoom then tells you that you will receive an email when your recording is complete.

 Downloading a cloud recording

-You will receive an e-mail from NORDUnet when the recording is completed.
-The subject of the e-mail is Zoom recording ready for download and it comes from no-reply (at)zoom.nordu.net.
-The e-mail will define by what time the recording must be downloaded, after which the recording will be permanently deleted from the server.
+You will receive an email from NORDUnet when the recording is ready.
+The subject of the email is Zoom recording ready for download and the sender’s address is no-reply (at)zoom.nordu.net.
+The email will indicate the date by which the recording must be downloaded, after which the recording will be permanently deleted from the server.

-By clicking on the e-mail link, you will be presented with a download page in your browser, from which you can download the recording to your own computer for further processing.
+Click on the email link to open a download page in your browser, from which you can download the recording to your own computer for further processing.

 You can save a list of Zoom meeting participants as follows: